Move Your Body, Grow Your Brain: The Mind-Blowing Science of Exercise and Neuron Growth

 Let’s zoom out for a second.
 If you commit to 30 minutes of movement a day, what can you expect down the road?
 The short-term perks (like better focus and a happier mood) are awesome, but the long-term benefits are where things get really exciting.

-Regular exercise has been shown to slow cognitive decline and reduce the risk of conditions like Alzheimer’s and dementia.
+A sharper mind as you age because regular exercise has been shown to slow cognitive decline and reduce the risk of conditions like Alzheimer’s and dementia.
 A 2022 study in Neurology found that older adults who exercised regularly had a 30% lower risk of developing Alzheimer’s compared to those who were sedentary.

-Those new neurons in your hippocampus?
+Also, those new neurons in your hippocampus?
 They help you learn new skills, solve problems, and think more creatively.
 So if you’ve been wanting to pick up a new hobby or tackle a big project, exercise might give you the mental edge you need.

 Your Brain Deserves This